Our blog, Bloggers Passion, made $106,000 in 2018, so we know how much hard it is to take a blog from 0 to making several thousand dollars a year.

 That said, here’s how Buffett deals with distractions via his personal pilot, Michael Flint.
 Buffett once walked Flint through his 3 step strategy for prioritization which you too can consider implementing for better results.

-- Firstly, Buffett had Flint write down his top 25 goals on a piece of paper.
-Go ahead and write your goals down now.
+- First, Buffett had Flint write his top 25 goals on a piece of paper.
+Write your goals down now.

 - Next, he had him circle the top 5.
 So far, nothing special.